Azerbaijan–Latvia relations

-Azerbaijan—Latvia relations refer to the bilateral relations between the Republic of Azerbaijan and the Republic of Latvia in the political, socio-economic, and cultural spheres.
-Since 2005, Azerbaijan has had a representative office in Riga, just as Latvia has an Embassy in Baku.
-The Ambassador of Latvia to Azerbaijan is Dainis Garancs.
-Javanshir Akhundov is the Ambassador of Azerbaijan in Latvia.
+Azerbaijan–Latvia relations refer to the bilateral relations between Azerbaijan and Latvia.
+Since 2005, Azerbaijan has had a representative office in Riga, just as Latvia has an embassy in Baku.

-The two countries cooperate at the level of governments, parliaments, local authorities, etc. In the international arena, cooperation between countries is carried out within the framework of various international organizations: the Council of Europe, the Organization for Security and Co-operation in Europe, the Organization of the Black Sea Economic Cooperation, etc.
+The two countries cooperate at the level of governments, parliaments, local authorities, etc. In the international arena, cooperation between countries is carried out within the framework of various international organizations: the Council of Europe, the Organization for Security and Co-operation in Europe, the Organization of the Black Sea Economic Cooperation, etc. Both countries are Post-Soviet states.

 Diplomatic relations

 The government of Azerbaijan recognized the independence of Latvia on August 30, 1991.
 The government of Latvia recognized the independence of Azerbaijan on January 8, 1992.
 Diplomatic relations between Azerbaijan and Latvia were established on January 11, 1994.
 43 documents have been signed between Azerbaijan and Latvia.
 In July 2017, a document signing ceremony was held, during which President of Azerbaijan Ilham Aliyev and President of Latvia Raimond Vejonis signed the "Joint Declaration on the establishment of strategic partnership between the Republic of Azerbaijan and the Republic of Latvia".